 Best Of

-10 Best Metroidvania Games on PlayStation Plus (January 2026)
+10 Best Metroidvania Games on PlayStation Plus (February 2026)

-Looking for the best Metroidvania games on PlayStation Plus in 2026?
+Looking for the best Metroidvania games on PlayStation Plus?
 Metroidvania games bring a perfect mix of action, platforming, and deep exploration.
 They let you unlock new powers, backtrack through hidden paths, and discover new areas as you grow stronger.
 With so many great options on PS Plus, it’s the right time to dive into this exciting genre.
 Here’s a list of ten fun and standout Metroidvania games you can play right now.

 What Defines the Best Metroidvania Game?